 The 10 week programme is carried out with pupils aged between 8 and 10 and helps them to make the right decisions to improve their health and wellbeing.

 Each hour long session involves fun physical activities as well as discussions around health, nutrition and road safety.

 On completion of the programme pupils receive a certificate and information pack to take home to encourage the whole family to lead healthier lifestyles.
 Ninety eight per cent of schools in Derbyshire are now taking part in the Five60 programme.

 We’re supporting a pilot scheme offering breakfast clubs in 25 Derbyshire schools.
 This aims to make sure that children start the day off with a filling, wholesome meal.

-The Healthy Child Programme for under-five’s offers a programme of screening tests, developmental reviews, and information and support for parenting and making healthy choices.
+The Healthy Child Programme for under-5s offers a programme of screening tests, developmental reviews, and information and support for parenting and making healthy choices.

-Sometimes people can find it difficult to make sure they’re eating the right type of food or the right amount of food.
+Sometimes people can find it difficult to make sure they're eating the right type of food or the right amount of food.
 This can lead to malnutrition, especially in older people.
-You can learn more about our scheme to tackle malnutrition on our eating well page.
+You can learn more about our scheme to tackle malnutrition.

 Keeping fit as we get older

 To get the full benefits of being active, as you get older it’s recommended that you: